googleprojectzero/Jackalope/README.md

 `PRNG` - Pseudorandom number generator.
 By defauly, Jackalope uses PRNG based on Mersenne twister.

-`Server` - Implements server components of the fuzzr.
+`Server` - Implements server components of the fuzzer.
 The server is responsible for collecting coverage from clients as well as samples that trigger new coverage.
 The server then distributes those samples to other fuzzer processes.

 `Client` - Implements methods for communicating with the server.